 Nobody did more than Eaton’s to take the Christ out of Christmas.
 “The Santa Claus parade was a spectacle of capitalist non-realism,” writes Penfold.
-Organizers specifically excluded religious imagery; if the 1920 parade featured Noah’s Ark, the star of the float was a monkey smoking a pipe.
-Penfold recounts an incident at the 1968 event when an elderly protester shouted, “This is not a parade for God, this is a parade for the devil”, to which one mother replied: “For crying out loud, will you shut up.”
+Organizers specifically excluded religious imagery.
+If the 1920 parade featured Noah’s Ark, the star of the float was a monkey smoking a pipe.
+Penfold recounts an incident at the 1968 event when an elderly protester shouted, “This is not a parade for God, this is a parade for the devil.”
+One mother replied: “For crying out loud, will you shut up.”

 “As a corporate spectacle that experienced its golden years in the middle decades of the twentieth century, the Eaton’s Santa Claus was one example of a powerful new form of commercial life and culture holiday – the Christmas pageant,” the author notes.

 The producer of the longest-running Toronto spectacle was Jack Brockie.
 He joined Eaton’s in 1914 and for decades ran a year-round team of carpenters and seamstresses preparing for the Christmas wonder.
 Brockie was the “man in the grey flannel suit with an eye for colour” and a love of children.
 “Every year I go along University Avenue and look at the expressions on their faces – white faces, black faces, yellow faces, along together for their Santa,” Brockie wrote a friend.

 A Mile Of Make-Believe is also an affectionate tribute to a corporate giant.
 In 1969 the company had 48 stores and a payroll of 50,000 employees, the fourth-largest employer in Canada.
 Eaton’s ran purchasing offices in London, Paris, New York, Yokohama and Kobe.
 As late as 1975 it remained the largest retailer in Canada, eclipsed only by Hudson’s Bay the following year.